Gerald Gardiner, Baron Gardiner: Northern Ireland Interrogation methods Minority Report

 Lord Gardiner published the Minority Report in March 1972 as part of the Parker Report (Report of the Committee of Privy Counsellors appointed to consider authorised procedures for the interrogation of persons suspected of terrorism), which considered the interrogation procedures used against suspects of terrorism in Northern Ireland, with particular reference to allegations of torture during internment in 1971 (See Sensory deprivation, Use of torture since 1948#United Kingdom, Five techniques).
-Lord Gardiner was appointed a Companion of Honour in the 1975 New Year's Honours.
+Lord Gardiner was appointed a Member of the Order of the Companions of Honour in the 1975 New Year's Honours.

 Assassination attempt

 In June 1981 Gardiner survived an assassination attempt when a bomb containing 3 pounds of explosive was attached to his car by the IRA during a visit to Belfast.
 The device was later found near the junction of University Road and Elmwood Avenue, Belfast, and defused by the British Army.
 The IRA released a statement saying: "We meant to kill Gardiner, the political architect of the criminalization policy and the H-blocks.
 The device fell off the car and failed to explode."